Guide to Medical Equipment Repair Careers

 Medical Equipment Repairer Salary

-The median salary for the 53,400 medical equipment repairers was $49,910, which breaks down to $24.00 per hour, according to the BLS (May 2021).
-The average annual salary (mean annual wage) for these professionals was $56,420.
-Depending on education or years of experience, these salaries spread across a range of percentiles.
+The median salary for the 60,830 medical equipment repairers was $62,630, according to the BLS (May 2024).
+The average annual salary (mean annual wage) for these professionals was $66,810.
+Depending on education or years of experience, these salaries are spread across a range of percentiles.

-Here are the salary percentiles for medical equipment repairers:
+Here are the salary percentiles for medical equipment repairers—the latest data available as of April 2025:

-PayScale.com is a site that provides self-reported information on salary, bonus, and hourly rate, as well as can break down salary data by years of experience and job location.
-PayScale’s data comprises 97 individuals reporting their salaries, and as of September 2022, their figures were more closely aligned with the BLS’s median annual salary of $52,648 per year.
+PayScale.com (April 2025) is a site that provides self-reported information on salary, bonus, and hourly rate, and can break down salary data by years of experience and job location.
+PayScale’s data comprises 122 individuals reporting their salaries and their median annual salary for medical equipment technicians is $49,500 per year.

-According to SimplyHired.com (2022), the average medical salary for medical equipment repairers is $32,677—somewhat lower than what the BLS reports—but, as with any other job, the pay can vary based upon experience, credentials, and location of employment.
+According to Indeed.com (2025), the average salary for medical equipment repairers is $45,358—somewhat lower than what the BLS reports—but, as with any other job, the pay can vary based on experience, credentials, and location of employment.

-It’s worth noting that the cost of living in five of these states is higher than the nationwide average, a factor that could offset any higher pay.
-The Missouri Economic Research and Information Center (MERIC 2022) offers a cost of living data series to help individuals compare the cost of living in each state.
+It’s worth noting that the cost of living in some states is higher than the nationwide average, a factor that could offset any higher pay.
+The Missouri Economic Research and Information Center (MERIC 2025) offers a cost-of-living data series to help individuals compare the cost of living in each state.
 Using this tool, people can better compare salary data against the average cost of housing, utilities, and groceries for a particular state.

 How to Become a Medical Equipment Repairer or Biomedical Technician